Stelios Manolas: Club career

 Manolas started football from a young age, playing on the streets and vacant lots in and around the Athens suburb of Galatsi, where he lived during his childhood.
 In his early teens he, alongside his friend Kostas Antoniou, played for the small amateur club, Aetos Galatsi, where he was discovered by scouts and brought to the attention of AEK Athens.
-At the age of 15, he was playing for the AEK Youth teams.
-Over time, he was noticed for his technical skill, intelligence and tactical mind.
-In January 1980, he signed his first professional contract with the club.
-As a young player, his solid technical training, dynamism and perception and a fighting spirit, were shown in his efforts on the pitch for team defense and attack.
+At the age of 15, he was playing for the youth teams of the club.
+Over time, he was distinguished for his technical skill, intelligence and tactical mind.
+On 2 January 1980, he signed his first professional contract with the club.
+He made his debut shortly after on 3 February 1980 in a 1–1 draw against Kastoria and from the next season onwards, he became a regular in the defense of the yellow-blacks.

+As a youngster, his solid technical training, dynamism and perception and a fighting spirit, were shown in his efforts on the pitch for team defense and attack.
 He was a mastermind of the defense, influenced his teammates and boosted their confidence.
-He was a center back, although he was started his career as a right back, a position assigned to him by Miltos Papapostolou.
+Even though he was started his career as a right back, he was converted into a centre-back by Hans Tilkowski, a position he competed for the rest of his career.

-He made his debut appearance in a 1–1 draw against Kastoria in 3 February 1980 and became a regular in AEK Athens' defense until his retirement.
 Almost throughout his career he was one of the best players and one of the natural leaders of AEK.
-He gave his best in winning many titles, while alongside Toni Savevski, the main players that were based in the 90's.
+He gave his best in winning many titles, while alongside Toni Savevski, were the main players that the team was based during the 90's.
 A top moment in his career, among others, was when he head blocked a shot by Lajos Détári in front of AEK's goal line in the crucial game against Olympiacos at the Olympic Stadium, that brought to AEK the 1989 league title.
-Manolas had been targeted by Porto and Monaco, but as he stated, he would never leave AEK Athens, as he wanted to retire there.
-He played at AEK for 19 straight years, where he became their captain.
-In the summer of 1997 stopped for several months dissatisfied with the president, Michalis Trochanas, bur he later returned, with ENIC as the major shareholder, to end his career at the end of the season.
+Manolas had been targeted by Porto and Monaco, but as he stated, he would never leave the club, as he wanted to retire there.
+He played at AEK for 19 consecutive seasons, where he became their captain.
+In the summer of 1997 Manolas, dissatisfied with the then president Michalis Trochanas, withdrew from the club's activities for several months bur later returned, with ENIC as the major shareholder, to end his career at the end of the season.
 His last match was against Skoda Xanthi which earned him his 700th appearance.

 Stelios Manolas ended his career having 447 appearances in the league, second only to Mimis Papaioannou and 12th in the history of the respective division, achieving a total of 34 goals.
 With AEK, he won the league 4 times, the Cup 3 times, the Super Cup 2 times and the only League Cup title ever played in 1990.